ietf-wg-cellar/matroska-specification/index_matroska.md

 *   Data in frame 2
 *   Data in frame 3

-A frame with a size multiple of 255 is coded with a 0 at the end of the size, for example 765 is coded 255;255;255;0.
+A frame with a size multiple of 255 is coded with a 0 at the end of the size -- for example, 765 is coded 255;255;255;0.

 #### EBML lacing